StevensND/ghidra-port-mods-guide/Switch Guides/GDB/Using GDB on Switch (Real Hardware)/Written Guide/readme.md

 0x65f1206000 - 0x65f723ffff .elf
 ```

+`0x65f1206000` is going to be our MAIN.
 Now, let's take a look to our cheat:

 ```
 [720p Handheld - 1080p Docked]